mfcguru/MyAwesomeProject.Backend/README.md

 # MyAwesomeProject.Backend

-This is a demonstration backend API for front-end Jabit! code generators.
+This is a demonstration .NET Core backend API for front-end Jabit! code generators.

 https://jabit.org